 Control Description and User Operation Player Menu - Control view Load - Select to open the Load Clip dialog box, which displays the contents of the current bin.
 Select a clip, then choose OK to load.
 New Clip - Used to create and name a clip prior to starting the Control recording.
-If a clip is already loaded, selecting New Clip ejects the current clip and creates a new one.
-(On the SD-00 K2 Media Client Load New Clip Subclip - Opens the Subclip mode, which allows you to create subclips from the currently loaded clip.
-A subclip is an entirely new Subclip clip that references media in another clip Goto-Used to jump to a specific timecode.
-Select Goto, to open th Goto Schedule Start Time Goto dialog box, then enter an absolute or relative timecode value Stripe Timecode or use the scrub bar to go to the desired position.
+If a clip is already loaded, selecting New Clip ejects the Load New Clip current clip and creates a new one.
+(On the SD-00 K2 Media Client Subclip- Opens the Subclip mode, which allows you to create subclips from the currently loaded clip.
+A subclip is an entirely new Subclip Goto Schedule Start Time Stripe Timecode clip that references media in another clip Goto-Used to jump to a specific timecode.
+Select Goto, to open the Goto dialog box, then enter an absolute or relative timecode value, or use the scrub bar to go to the desired position.
 Schedule Start Time - Opens the Trigger At entry box so a start Locate time can be entered.
-Properties Stripe Timecode - Opens the Stripe Timecode dialog box, which allows you to replace the existing timecode track for the loaded clip Options You can replace with time of day, or a specific start timecode.
-Auto Subclips Widescreen (16:9) Properties - Opens the Properties dialog box for the currently loaded clip.
-Widescreen (10.5) Options - Opens the Options dialog for the currently loaded clip.
-Auto Subclips - The auto subclip check box changes the way tha the subclip mode behaves.
+Properties Options Stripe Timecode - Opens the Stripe Timecode dialog box, which allows you to replace the existing timecode track for the loaded clipYou can replace with time of day, or a specific start timecode.
+Auto Subclips ✔ E-to-E (Loop-Thru) Properties - Opens the Properties dialog box for the currently loaded clip.
+Widescreen (16:9) Options- Opens the Options dialog for the currently loaded clip.
+Auto Subclips- The auto subclip check box changes the way that the subclip mode behaves.
 When it is NOT checked, clips have to be accepted manually.
 When it is checked, a subclip is created as soon as the user sets a mark out.
-(Applies to SD-00 K2 Media Clier only.)
-E to E - When E-to-E mode is enabled the output video and audio switches to the record channel input when the play channel is stopped or when no clip is loaded.
-If E-to-E is disabled, the output freezes on the last frame of video.
-If you are using E-to-E mode, yo must connect a video reference signal to prevent playback instability.
-(Only available on SDA-00 K2 Media Client.Widescreen - Sets the channel for recording widescreen format.
+(Applies to SD-00 K2 Media Clien only.)
+E-to-E (LoopThru) mode - This menu item available on SD-00 and HD-00 models.
+When selected, the following occurs: "EE" is displayed on the channel pane, next to the Timecode Source indicator; when no clip is loaded, the signal that is currently presen at the channel input plays out; when a record operation stops the clip remains in the Recorder.
+The signal that is currently present a the channel input plays out.
+E to E - This menu item available on SDA-00 models.
+When selected, the output video and audio switches to the record channe input when the play channel is stopped or when no clip is loaded.
+It not selected, the output freezes on the last frame of video.
+If you are using E-to-E, you must connect a video reference signal to preven playback instability.
+Widescreen - Sets the channel for recording widescreen format.